Starting Primary School: Skills to Encourage

 Again, work on this at home.
 Your child may already have items with their name on for nursery that you can use to familiarise them with the shapes and sounds involved.
 The clearer the font, the better: intricate and flowery lettering should be avoided.

-Sharing and taking turns are skills that are invaluable in the classroom, and help it run smoothly and fairly.
+Sharing, joining in and taking turns are skills that are invaluable in the classroom, and help it run smoothly and fairly.
+This could mean playing nicely with toys or engaging in singing nursery rhymes as a group.

-Accustom your child to this in the home by asking them to do certain tasks, like tidying up, perhaps helping them with the task at first.
-Encourage them to give you their full attention by asking them to use their ‘listening ears’.
+Get your child used to following instructions at home by involving them in jobs like tidying up.
+Encourage them to give you their full attention by asking them to use their ‘listening ears’ and help them with the task at first if needed.

 5. Going to the toilet and washing their hands

-Going to the toilet and washing their hands afterwards unaided is the ideal at school, so get your child used to doing these things for themselves.
+It’s ideal if all children can go to the toilet and wash their hands afterwards at school, so get your child used to doing these things for themselves if possible.
 Teachers will understand that children develop at different rates, and that not all children will have mastered toileting, so if your child does struggle, don’t worry.
 Just let the teachers know that it is something your child doesn’t always manage to get right, and make sure you pop some extra pants into their bag in case of accidents, so the teachers don’t have to go hunting spares out.

 Make sure your child knows too that things can sometimes go wrong, even if they can go to the toilet well on their own, so that they are not afraid to ask for help should they need it.

-There are lots of games, apps and programmes to help them learn these, such as Alphablocks and Numberblocks on CBeebies and Busy Things, which are well worth a try, but numbers and letters are everywhere in everyday life, so use these too.
-You can count the number of games in the toy box, for example, spot letters they know on signs on the way to the shops or as you’re reading a book, and enjoy rhyming songs and games together to help them recognise the different sounds.
+There are lots of games, apps and programmes to help them learn these, such as Alphablocks and Numberblocks on CBeebies and Busy Things.
+Numbers and letters can be found everywhere in everyday life though, so use these too.
+You can count the number of games in the toy box, for example, spot letters they know on signs on the way to the shops, and enjoy rhyming songs and games together to help them recognise the different sounds.

 7. Using cutlery and holding a pen

-Finally, children should have sufficiently honed fine motor skills to hold a knife, fork, spoon and pencil in some fashion.
-In days gone by, this was deemed a must when starting primary school but that’s not the case these days.
-If children can hold a knife and fork, that’s great: the dinner time supervisors will help them cutting up their food to start with.
+Finally, children should have sufficiently honed fine motor skills to hold a fork, spoon and pencil in some fashion and drink from an open cup.
+At this stage, cutting up is not a skill you need to worry about.
+The dinner-time supervisors will help them with that.
 The same goes for holding a pen: if they have the basic idea, the teachers will help them develop the correct tripod grip.

 Practise using cutlery at home, even if it’s just a spoon, and encourage your child to spend time off the screen, so that they develop their fine motor skills, whether that be colouring-in or playing with toys like Lego or Aquabeads.